- Information for new students

 - SES graduate policy document

 Welcome to the School of Environmental Sciences!
 Here are a few notes that will help you with getting started in the MSc program at Guelph: MSc Welcome Package

 All SES graduate policies can be found here: SES Graduate Student Policies (2021/01/18)

-Completion of one mandatory 0.50 credit course (Research Seminar in Environmental Sciences).
+- At least 1.5 graduate course credits, including one mandatory 0.50 credit course (Research Seminar in Environmental Sciences), and

-Successful defense of a thesis describing original research, carried out under the direct supervision of a core faculty member.
+- The completion and defense of a thesis detailing research carried out under the direct supervision of a core faculty member.

 The required Research Seminar in Environmental Sciences (ENVS 6900) focuses on developing writing and communication skills by having the students develop a research proposal that is both written and presented to the class.

-In consultation with your advisory committee, you may choose to take additional courses from a number of disciplinary specific seminar courses, independent study courses and lab or field courses spanning the following broad areas of expertise within the school: Earth and atmospheric science, soil sciences, and environmental biology.
+For the remainder of your course requirements as determined in consultation with your advisory committee, you will be able to choose from a number of disciplinary specific seminar courses, independent study courses and lab or field courses spanning the following broad areas of expertise within the school: Earth and atmospheric science, soil sciences, and environmental biology.
 Students may also select related courses from other departments on campus.

 For more information see the full program requirements in the graduate calendar.